 Voicemail is perhaps one of the most known and used feature of a phone system.
 Voicemail allows callers to leave a voice message which can be played back at a later date/time.
 By default, voicemails have two separate conditions/messages which can be played.

 - ‘unavailable calls‘ – when calls are un-answered

 The system is capable of supporting hundreds of separate voicemail boxes.
-The system also have voicemail to email functionality, which allows voicemail messages to be delivered directly to a users email address where they can be listened to without the use of their desk phone.
+The system also has voicemail to email functionality, which allows voicemail messages to be delivered directly to a user’s email address, where they can be listened to without the use of their desk phone.

 Voicemail to Email